DeepRank/iScore/README.md

 iScore.predict --archive ../training_set.tar.gz
 ```

-This command will use first compute the graph of the comformation in the test set and store them in 'graph/'.
+This command will use first compute the graph of the comformation in the test set and store them in `graph/`.
 The binary will then compute the pair wise kernels of each graph in the test set with all the graph contained in the training set that are stored in the tar file.
-Finally the binary will use the trained SVM model to predict the binary class and decision value of the conformation in the test set.
+These kernels will be stored in `kernel/`.
+Finally the binary will use the trained SVM model contained in the tar file to predict the binary class and decision value of the conformations in the test set.
 The results are then stored in a text file and a pickle file `iScorePredict.pkl` and `iScorePredict.txt`.
 Opening the text file you will see :

 ```
 Name       label      pred     decision_value